pactflow/docs.pactflow.io/website/docs/docs/user-interface/can-i-deploy.md

 ### Selectors

-The selectors have three selectors for customising your can-i-deploy queries.
+The selectors have three selectors for customising your can-i-deploy query.

 &nbsp;